Comfort Dreams

 Prevents spiritual overreach

-For comfort dreams, that small check is more useful than a dramatic conclusion because it keeps the dream connected to lived context.
+For comfort dreams, that small check is more useful than a dramatic conclusion because comfort dreams do not need to be exaggerated to matter.

 When comfort overlaps with visitation or angel imagery

-If the dream is peaceful but also cautionary, warning dreams can help separate reassurance from avoidance.
+If the dream is peaceful but also cautionary, caution-heavy dream pattern can help separate reassurance from avoidance.

 A related symbol or practice can support the reading when guardian angel prayers is already part of the dream image, practice setup, or waking aftereffect.